 Obligors who do not make support payments as ordered may be served with an Order to Appear for Failure to Pay.
 Service is generally attempted through the Johnson County Sheriff.
-If the Obligor is living outside the jurisdiction of the Johnson County Sheriff, service may be made by the Sheriff in the county in which the Obligor lives (if in Kansas) or by certified mail if the Obligor is residing in another state.
+If the Obligor is living outside the jurisdiction of the Johnson County Sheriff, service may be made by the Sheriff in the county in which the Obligor lives (if in Kansas).
 In some instances orders are also served by Special Process Server.

 When served with the Order to Appear, the Obligor is given a hearing date and is ordered to appear before the Hearing Officer to review the payment record.
 These hearings take place in the Johnson County Courthouse, room 336.
 Also appearing will be an attorney from the Court Trustee's office representing the Court's support order.
 The Obligee in the matter is encouraged to attend, but is not required to do so.